dyarawilliams/100-days-of-code/r1-log.md

 ### R1D79
 Completed 100% of ES6 on freeCodeCamp this was an interesting journey and there will be days where I go back and use spaced repetition to understand those lessons.

+### R1D80
+Read about functions in javascript ..
+This cool website called Eloquent Javascript has detailed information about the language.